WPI Instructor James Dempsey's Novel Takes Bite Out of Zombie Genre

 Dempsey spent two decades in print journalism, during which time he worked as metro columnist for the (Worcester) Telegram & Gazette.
 There, he published thousands of columns on myriad topics, winning awards from the Associated Press and United Press International.
 He was also the writing coach at the newspaper, leading seminars for editors and reporters.
 Dempsey is fond of Chaucer and writers of the 18th century, including John Dryden, Alexander Pope, and Jonathan Swift.
 He is also researching the life and writings of Scofield Thayer, who edited a famous literary and critical magazine in the 1920s called The Dial.

-Zakary's Zombies: A Fairy Tale was published by Aracne Editrice, is available for purchase here.
+Zakary's Zombies: A Fairy Tale was published by Aracne Editrice.
 The book has already garnered some publicity in the Telegram & Gazette, Worcester Magazine, and on the blog Inevitable Zombie Apocalypse.